openrocket/openrocket/docs/source/setup/getting_started.rst

 Selecting a Nose Cone
 ^^^^^^^^^^^^^^^^^^^^^

-With the ''Stage'' selected, click on the ''Nose Cone'' button and the ''Nose Cone configuration'' window will pop up.
+With the ``Stage`` selected, click on the :guilabel:`Nose Cone` button and the **Nose Cone configuration** window will pop up.
-Then, select ''From database...'' to open the Choose component present window.
+Then, select :guilabel:`From database...` to open the Choose component present window.
 From here, you can select from the pre-loaded parts database.
-Select the nose cone shown below, and click the ''Close'' button, then close the ''Nose Cone configuration'' window.
+Select the nose cone shown below, and click the :guilabel:`Close` button, then close the **Nose Cone configuration** window.

 .. figure:: /img/setup/getting_started/11.01.03.Rocket_Build.Nose_Cone.png
    :width: 95%